philwhiles/frettler/README.md

 Example output can be seen at the bottom of this page.
 The rendering turned out a lot better than I had hoped tbh!

 ## Building
+Frettlers build script is a bash script, and the trickery it perfoms after the maven build to create a single executable, will only work on
+Linux/macOS/UNIX.
+If you use Windows, take the mvn command from the build script to build the fat jar in the target folder.
+Then run frettler with :

+{code}

+java -jar target/frettler-0.1.0-jar-with-dependencies.jar YOUR FRETTLER ARGS HERE

+{code}

 The application is built using maven, but you don't need to have maven pre-installed.
 Just run './build', which will:
 - download its own maven
 - compile the code
 - build an executable fat jar
-- create an executable shell command, 'frettler', which is a single relocatable binary that has the jar file embedded within it ie copy frettler to your favourite bin directory
+- create an executable shell command, 'frettler', which is a single relocatable binary that has the jar file embedded within it ie you can copy frettler to your favourite bin directory

 ## Execution
+Frettler has a demo script that you can run to show the variety of arguments that you can use and the diagrams produced from them.
+It is probably the easiest way to understand how to use Frettler.

 ### Command Line
 Run it using the built executable shell command, frettler, ie :